Best Pintxos in San Sebastian

 Potato omelette| © blackieshoot

-Keep in mind that they make two tortillas all day, one at 13:00 and another at 20:00.
-From each of them, only 16 servings are made, so make sure you're there first.
-In addition to the tortilla de patata, the Nestor bar is also famous for its chuletones (steaks) and pimientos fritos (fried peppers).
+Keep in mind that they make two omelets all day, one at 13:00 and the other at 20:00.
+From each of them, only 16 servings are made, so make sure you are there first.
+In addition to the tortilla de patata, the Nestor bar is also famous for its steaks and fried peppers.

 7. Foie del Sport